dewi-alliance/grants/template.md

 **Template for Submission**

-_Please create an issue in the grant repo and use this submission template for painless application development_
+_Please create an issue in the grant repo and use this submission template for an easier submission build out_

 **Project:**